-Chosen from the Department's year one / level 4 modules.
 Students are encouraged to take at least one Biblical language.
-In Yr 1, this is:
+In the first year this is:

-Ritual in the Old Testament OR Theological Themes of the Old Testament.
+Ritual in the Hebrew Bible/Old Testament OR Theological Themes of the Hebrew Bible/Old Testament

 Paul in Context OR The World of Jesus OR New Testament Greek and Exegesis